brainwipe/icar/books/core/Chapters as Markdown/scratch.md

 There are billions of tonnes of abandoned treasure, and junk worth money.
 A Deep Space Scavenger's (Scavengers) job is to find, repair and return for sale.
 Seen as the lowest of the low when it comes to ship crews, Scavengers spend their time in dangerous wrecks, hunting out cargo and objects of value.

 Within these floating shipwrecks could be any manner of dangers, from traps rigged by paranoid crew members on leaving the wreck to other Scavenger teams.
 The example setting pits you as one of these crews.
 See Scavenger Setting on page 97.

+## Cost of Space Travel
+Space Travel is cheap and available to the masses.
+There are nearly always spacecraft berths available, although it can be difficult finding a spacecraft on a direct route.
+In most cases, the traveller will change at a large terminus orbital.
+Supply and demand